claire-era/Pedigree-Verification/README.md

 - [About the Developer](#about-the-developer)

 ## Description
-This project aims to identify which of the given F1 samples are true progenies.
+This project aims to identify which of the given F1 samples are true progenies. <strong>Current version: Only produces true out-crosses.
+Parent-to-offspring match is to follow.</strong>

 ## Dependencies
 - This repository (Pedigree-Verification)